neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 # Scientific Entity Recognition Annotation Standard

-**TODO: The examples should be in CoNLL format.
-Right now they don't show the annotations.**

 This annotation standard is basically complete, but we might add some details until **October 10th** to respond to questions from members of the class.

 Here we give an example of how entities should be annotated by your created system.